l2beat/starkex-explorer/README.md

 # dYdX State Explorer

 This tool will show decoded calldata stored on Ethereum L1 by the dYdX rollup.
-It will also allow users to perform force exits and trades by sending an L1 transaction.
+It will also allow users to perform forced exits and trades by sending an L1 transaction.

 ## License